 Pursuant to the Opinion Concerning the Reform of Medical Service Pricing Management issued by the NDRC and the Ministry of Health on July 20, 2000, medical services fees generated through the use of both Class A and Class B large medical equipment at non-profit medical institutions and military hospitals are subject to the pricing guidelines of the relevant provincial or regional price control authorities and healthcare administrative authorities.
 The pricing guidance sets forth the range of medical services fees that can be charged by non-profit medical institutions and military hospitals.
-For-profit medical institutions and other factors.
+For-profit medical institutions are not subject to such pricing restrictions and are entitled to set medical services fees based on their cost structures, market demand and other factors.
 According to the Implementation Plan for the Recent Priorities of the Health Care System Reform (2009-2011), which was issued by the State Council on March 18, 2009, the Chinese government is aiming to reduce the examination fees for large medical equipment.
 In addition, according to the Opinion on the Reform of Pharmaceuticals and Healthcare Service Pricing Structures issued on November 9, 2009 by the NDRC, the Ministry of Health and the MHRSS, the Chinese government is also aiming to reduce the treatment fees for large medical equipment.
 See "Item 3.
-Key Information-D. Risk Factors -Pricing for the services provided by our network of centers may be adversely affected by reductions in treatment and examination fees set by the Chinese government."
+Key Information-D. Risk Factors-Pricing for the services provided by our network of centers may be adversely affected by reductions in treatment and examination fees set by the Chinese government."